Let’s start with a harrowing statistic:

 Numerical Ability Review Tips and Tricks

 - Brush up on the basic math concepts as they’re the ones that appear on civil service exams, not the more advanced topics like trigonometry and calculus.
-This is according to the past examinees we found through our research, most of whom even said that the Verbal Ability (English) part of the civil service exam is relatively more difficult.
+This is according to the past examinees we found through our research, most of whom even said that the Verbal Ability (English) part of the civil service exam is relatively more complex.
 However, it doesn’t mean you shouldn’t dedicate as much time to reviewing for the math section, especially if it has been years since your college graduation.
-If you’re one of these people who have partially or completely forgotten all the math concepts you learned in high school/college, then the “Modules and Readings” section we’ve prepared above will benefit you greatly.
+If you’re one of these people who have partially or entirely forgotten all the math concepts you learned in high school/college, then the “Modules and Readings” section we’ve prepared above will benefit you greatly.
 Read all these review materials, and don’t forget to take as many practice tests as possible to improve your mathematical competence before taking the civil service exam.

 - Enjoy learning, and don’t let numbers intimidate you.
 Math is in and of itself hard enough, but it can even be more challenging if you let your past negative experiences with the subject get the better.
 Look at every math problem as a fun mystery to be solved and pretend you’re Sherlock Holmes, who gets a sense of fulfillment from every question you answer correctly.
 Learn to be the master of your anxiety, or it will master you.

 - Solve math problems strategically so you won’t waste much time on a single question.
 Remember, when answering math tests (especially ones that prohibit the use of a calculator), it’s not enough that you know the answer to the question.
 How fast you answer the question is equally important.
 But how exactly can you solve math problems manually without wasting time?
 It all boils down to strategies.
-One such strategy is answering the easier questions before returning to items that take more time to answer.
+One such strategy is answering the more straightforward questions before returning to items requiring more time to be solved.
 You can also try the model or diagram method of answering math questions.
 Instead of using the traditional but time-consuming way of solving math problems in multiple steps, you illustrate the question (using bars, Venn diagram, etc.) so you have a clear visual presentation of what you’re trying to solve.
 This is especially useful when solving tricky word problems in civil service exams.
-Let’s say you’re asked to solve this word problem: “A plate of special Sisig rice and a bowl of beef noodles costs Php 80.
+You’re asked to solve this word problem: “A plate of special Sisig rice and a bowl of beef noodles costs Php 80.
 If the bowl of beef noodles costs Php 20 more than the plate of Sisig rice, how much is the bowl of beef noodles?”
 Instead of using complicated equations to solve this problem, you can draw a model based on the available information and apply the appropriate mathematical operations to come up with the answer (see figure below).
 You can learn more about the model approach to solving word problems in the “Modules and Readings” section above.

 Numerical Ability Practice Tests (Free PDF Downloads)